uon-hci/tools/docs/docs/SHP-course.md

 - "The notion of reliability thus includes both the characteristics of the instrument and the conditions under which it is administered — both must be  consistent."
 (Oppenheim),
 - "If the reliability of a scale or other measure drops below .80 this means that repeated administrations will cover less than 64 per cent of the same ground, and that the error component is more than one-third; such a measure will come in for serious criticism and might well have to be discarded or rebuilt."
 (Oppenheim, where 0.8 is a correlation coefficient)
-- Reliability may be measuredin several different ways: *test-retest*, *internal consistency*, *split-half* or *parallel-form* ; each method sing correlation coefficients.
+- Reliability may be measured in several different ways: *test-retest*, *internal consistency*, *split-half* or *parallel-form* ; each method using correlation coefficients.
+(Oppenheims)
-- There a different types of validity: *content validity* (the content is well-balanced in the domain to be measured), **concurrent validity** (the method correlates with other well-walidated measures of the same topic, administered at about the same time); *construct validity* (base a method on the fulfilment of well established predictions and theoretica assumptions), *predictive validity* (forecast some future criterion related to similar concepts).
+- There are different types of validity: *content validity* (the content is well-balanced in the domain to be measured), *concurrent validity* (the method correlates with other well-validated measures of the same topic, administered at about the same time); *construct validity* (base a method on the fulfilment of well established predictions and theoretical assumptions), *predictive validity* (forecast some future criterion related to similar concepts).

 ### Types of measure